Collaboration & Workflows

 2. Where

 You can now filter on properties and conditions.
-Properties are characteristics of the content item, such as status, locale, and the available model fields.
+Properties are characteristics of the content item, such as Workflow stage, Locale, and the available model fields.

 where